Anastasio Bustamante: Later years

 As he did after his first overthrow, Bustamante went to Europe.
 When Santa Anna fell from power in 1844, he once again returned to offer his services to the nation in its increasing tensions with the United States.

 Under president Paredes, Bustamante was made a senator for the national constitutional assembly that was to meet in June 1846.
 Bustamante was wary of changing the constitution, but when the assembly met he was made president of the congress.

 While offering his services, he did not see major action during the Mexican–American War.
 He was sent on an expedition to reinforce California, but never made it due to budget issues, and a diversion to control an uprising in Mazatlán.
 After the cease-fire, he was assigned to suppress another revolt carried out by Paredes, and he succeeded, pacifying Guanajuato, Aguascalientes, and the Sierra Gorda.
 This series of victories would be the last campaign of Bustamante's long military career.
-He was amongst those opposed to the Treaty of Guadalupe which lost the nation half of its territory, but as the final ratification was approaching and Manuel de la Peña y Peña asked him on the wisdom of continuing the war, Bustamante merely replied that he would obey the government regardless of what it decided upon.
+He was amongst those opposed to the Treaty of Guadalupe Hidalgo which lost the nation half of its territory, but as the final ratification was approaching and Manuel de la Peña y Peña asked him on the wisdom of continuing the war, Bustamante merely replied that he would obey the government regardless of what it decided upon.

 After the war Bustamante retired from politics and made his residence at San Miguel de Allende.
 He spent his time talking with his friends and recounting his eventful political career or whatever had grabbed his attention during his trips.
 He died on 6 February 1853, at the age of seventy-two.
 He was buried at the Parish of San Miguel de Allende.
 His heart was buried next to the remains of Iturbide at the National Cathedral.